-- typ (int) Output module to target with this line. - duration (int) Duration of the line in units of clock_period2shift. - data (bytes) Opaque data for the output module. - trigger (bool) Wait for trigger assertion before executing this line.

-- silence (bool) Disable DAC clocks for the duration of this line. - aux (bool) Assert the AUX (F5 TTL) output during this line. - shift (int) Duration and spline evolution exponent. - jump (bool) Return to the frame address table after this line. - clear (bool) Clear the DDS phase accumulator when starting to exectute this line. - wait (bool) Wait for trigger assertion before executing the next line.
+- typ (int) Output module to target with this line. - duration (int) Duration of the line in units of clock_period2shift. - data (bytes) Opaque data for the output module. - trigger (bool) Wait for trigger assertion before executing this line. - silence (bool) Disable DAC clocks for the duration of this line. - aux (bool) Assert the AUX (F5 TTL) output during this line.
+The corresponding global AUX routing setting determines which channels control AUX. - shift (int) Duration and spline evolution exponent. - jump (bool) Return to the frame address table after this line. - clear (bool) Clear the DDS phase accumulator when starting to execute this line. - wait (bool) Wait for trigger assertion before executing the next line.